The Last Devil to Die by Richard Osman

 The final word must be given to Connie Johnson.
 Even as she orchestrates crimes on the outside from her comfortable prison cell, she keeps getting “images of Ibrahim, his kind eyes and his gentle soul.
 His belief in her.
 She tries to concentrate on guns, and drugs, and chaos, but Ibrahim’s kindness is stronger.”

 Well done, Ibrahim and Connie.
 May the real world follow your lead on the healing journey we humans so badly need.
-And well done Richard Osman, for sharing your kind and often hilarious inner world and making us readers smile.
+And well done Richard Osman, for sharing your kind and often hilarious inner world, making us readers smile, and offering a modicum of hope.

 Previous